sorinboia/nginx-experience-aws/guide/6controller.md

  microgateway      LoadBalancer   172.20.81.110    a2fa7314165114fb9b16ebd92a890078-367878391.eu-central-1.elb.amazonaws.com   80:32293/TCP,443:32428/TCP   12m
  </pre>

-We are interested in "main" and "app2" and their DNS names are "arcadia-main" and "arcadia-app2".
+We are interested in "main" and "app2" and their DNS names are `arcadia-main` and `arcadia-app2`.

+15. Create workloads:
 ##### "N" -> "Services" -> "APIs" -> "Workload Groups" -> "Create a Workload Group"
-Create the configuration of each of the "Work loads"
+Create the configuration of each of the workloads:

 > Name: arcadia-app2
 > Click Save

-Add workload
+Add workload:
 > First input: arcadia-app2
 > Port: 80

 Repeat the steps above for "arcadia-main".

+16.
 Return to "N" -> "Services"-> "APIs" -> "API Definitions" -> "Pen" Icon -> "Add a published API"
 > Published API Name: arcadia-pub-api
 > Environment: prod